 Birth defects affect 1 in 33 babies — about 3 percent of all babies — born in the United States each year, according to the Centers for Disease Control and Prevention (CDC).
 Birth defects can occur at any point during pregnancy, but most of them occur during the first trimester, when the baby's organs are forming, the CDC says.

 Genetic screening is offered to all pregnant women, and it's usually discussed during the first prenatal visit, said Dr. Andrea Greiner, a maternal and fetal medicine specialist at the University of Iowa Hospitals and Clinics.
 "It's optional, but not required."

-Greiner said that one common misconception about genetic screening and testing that some pregnant women have is the only reason to do them is if they were going to have an abortion because of a positive result.
-But she said that's not the case.
+A common misconception among some pregnant women is that the only reason to do genetic screening and diagnostic testing is if they were going to have an abortion because of a positive result, Greiner said.
+But that's not the case, she said.

 Screening vs. diagnostic testing

 Genetic screening tests and diagnostic tests are not the same things.
 Genetic screening is measuring a level of risk for genetic diseases in the fetus, Greiner said.